Sujaykiran2102/Ecommerce-Follow-Along/README.md

 Summary : We created an endpoint to get all types of products details in our page.
 Tech Stack: Backend - product.js

-# Milestone 19 : we will create an frontend page UI for cart and write an endpoint to increase and decrease the quantity of product inside cart.
+# Milestone 19 : In this milestone, we will create an frontend page UI for cart and write an endpoint to increase and decrease the quantity of product inside cart.
 Key feautures :
-Create an cart page that display the products inside cart using endpoint we build in milestone 18.
+Created an cart page that display the products inside cart using endpoint we build in milestone 18.
-For each product add an option to increase and decrease quantity using + and - buttons.
+For each product added an option to increase and decrease quantity using + and - buttons.
-Write an endpoint to increase and decrease the quantityCreate an cart page that display the products inside cart using endpoint we build in milestone 18.
+Wrote an endpoint to increase and decrease the quantityCreate an cart page that display the products inside cart using endpoint we build in
-For each product add an option to increase and decrease quantity using (+) and (-) buttons.
+For each product added an option to increase and decrease quantity using (+) and (-) buttons.
-Write an endpoint to increase and decrease the quantity.
+Wrote an endpoint to increase and decrease the quantity.
 Summary : created an backend end point to increment and decrement product in cart.
+Tech Stack : Backend - controller - product.js,
+Frontend - src - components - Product.jsx,
+pages - Cart.jsx.

+# Milestone 20 : In this milestone, we will profile page frontend and write an endpoint to receive user data and display.
+Key feautures :
+Created an Backend endpoint that will sent user data created frontend profile page display profile photo, name and email in one section In another section display address and add an button called "Add address" If there are no address display "No address found".
+Summary : Created an profile page with the user details like name ,address ,etc.., Tech Stack : Backend - controller - user.js,
+Frontend - components - AddressCard.jsx, NavBar.jsx,
+pages - Profile.jsx